vooptyhub/react-css-calendar/README.md

-**VooptyBusiness** in a set of management tools, developed for education and fitness industries. https://www.voopty.com/ A crutial part of Voopty eco-system is Schedule Managment.
-We developed lightweigh and flexible calendar component which satisfies the most complicated needs of our clients
+**VooptyBusiness** in a set of management tools, developed for the education and fitness industries. https://www.voopty.com/ A crucial part of Voopty eco-system is Schedule Management.
+We developed lightweight and flexible calendar component which satisfies the most complicated needs of our clients

 ### React css calendar by Voopty
 Install: